oriolbv/madbox-game/README.md

 **What you would do if you could go a step further on this game**

 I would convert this game into an endless runner, adding coins and objects, and maybe some kind of dash movement dragging the finger from up to bottom of the screen.
-The objects that the player collects during the runs can be used in the following ones.
+The objects that the player collects during the runs could be used in the following ones.
 With that, we would have a little bit more complex game with a fun progression, continuity and depth mechanics.

 **What did you think**